kensho-technologies/graphql-compiler/README.md

 ```
 ## Definitions
 - **GraphQLSchema object**- To be able to compile GraphQL, the first thing you will need is a GraphQLSchema object describing
 the underlying database.
-To build it you can use `get_graphql_schema_from_orientdb_records` as
+To build it you can use `get_graphql_schema_from_orientdb_schema_data` as
-demonstrated in the code example above.
+demonstrated in the code example below.
 ```python
 # Generate GraphQL schema from queried OrientDB schema records
 schema_records = client.command(ORIENTDB_SCHEMA_RECORDS_QUERY)